dflitney/vigenere/README.md

         the code.
     </dd>

-    <dt>Vigenere Cypher</dt>
+    <dt>Vigenere Cipher</dt>
     <dd>
-        While the Caesar cypher only uses a single substitute alphabet, the Vigenere cypher improves upon this by sequentially selecting from a list of rotated alphabets.
+        While the Caesar cipher only uses a single substitute alphabet, the Vigenere cipher improves upon this by sequentially selecting from a list of rotated alphabets.
 This <i>polyalphabetic</i> substitution allows the same letter to be substituted with a different letter in the encripted text thus obfuscating the letter frequency relationship.

-        This is still not a very strong cypher.
-At its heart it is simply an extension of the Caesar substitution cypher, several simple attacks exist, but it is easy to implement, analyse and fun to play with.
+        This is still not a very strong cipher.
+At its heart it is simply an extension of the Caesar substitution cipher, several simple attacks exist, but it is easy to implement, analyse and fun to play with.
     </dd>
 </dl>